Q1. Why is recycling important?

 Q4.
 What happens to my recyclables once they are picked up?

 A MRF is a large sorting facility with many conveyor belts and machinery.
-Here, recycling trucks are weighed before tipping their loads on the building floor.
+At the MRF, recycling trucks are weighed before tipping their loads on the building floor.
 Mixed recyclables are then scooped up by a front-end loader and placed on the sorting line.
 Large objects and contamination are removed first.
-The recyclables then travel through an automated sorting system which uses a disk screen, magnets, optical sorters and workers on the line to separate the materials.
+The recyclables then travel through an automated sorting system that uses a disk screen, magnets, optical sorters, and workers on the line to separate the materials.

-The sorted materials are baled and sold to manufacturers who make them into a variety of new products.
+The sorted materials are baled and sold to manufacturers who create new products.
 Your cereal boxes may become a game board or paper towels, and aluminum cans may become new soda cans or airplane parts.
 Glass bottles may become kitchen tiles and your soup cans may become new bikes or even a bridge.
 The cycle is endless.

 Q5.
 Which Material Recovery Facilities (MRFs) process recyclables from Cuyahoga County?